 Issue: I'm connecting through a proxy server, what do I need to do?

-are accessing Cloud Storage through a proxy server, you must allow access to
+Solution: To access Cloud Storage through a proxy server, you must allow access to these domains:

 We do not recommend configuring your proxy with individual IP addresses you